NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Find typical [weather data and ASHRAE design conditions](https://energyplus.net/weather) for most locations in the world
 - Use actual weather data (AMY) from a variety of vendors/sources
-- Store ASHRAE/CEC Climate Zone to trigger calculations within Measures
+- Store ASHRAE/CEC climate zone to trigger calculations within Measures

 ### Economics